lsst/dp1_lsst_io/docs/processing/moving/ss_prompt.rst

 During nightly observing:

 1. Known Solar System objects are associated with difference image detections in real-time.
 Alerts are produced within 60 seconds for all signal-to-noise ratio (SNR)>=5 ``DIASources``.
-The Alert Production pipeline attempts association of ``DIASources`` with known Solar System objects in real-time, and if a match is found then the alert includes the corresponding ``SSObject`` catalog.
+The Alert Production pipeline attempts association of ``DIASources`` with known Solar System objects in real-time, and if a match is found then the alert includes the corresponding ``SSObject`` catalog entry.

 During the day following nightly observing: